 1. Income Instability

-Freelance income can be unpredictable and subject to fluctuations.
+Freelance income can be unpredictable and subject to fluctuations, leaving many to wonder if freelancing is a safe career.
 There may be times when you have multiple projects and other times when you have none at all.
-Additionally, it can be hard to track your income and manage your finances as a freelancer as a result of having lots of different projects on the go at one time.
+It can also be hard to track your income and manage your finances as a freelancer as a result of having lots of different projects on the go at one time.

 Your income will depend on your own abilities of course, but also how well you market yourself and how you can deal with clients.
 Hard work doesn’t always pay off when you’re freelancing, and so perseverance is absolutely key if you want to be successful.